StarBugs-ASE/Availabook-demo/README.md

 3. Use [Jade template language](https://www.npmjs.com/package/jade) to write HTML.

 ## Completed Development
-1. Created User Sign Up and Log In module.
+1. Created User sign up and log in module.
 2. Created User add friends module.
 3. Created User add available time module.
-4. Wrote BlackBox Test Cases for Completed Development.
+4. Wrote blackBox test cases for completed development.
  * Check the user input of the sign up, log in and add available time function.
 If the input is not correct, it will display an error message on the page.

 ## Current Development